 LASIK vs. Cataract Surgery

-Written by David Evans, PhD, MBA Posted on January 4, 2016
+Written by David Evans, PhD, MBA Last modified on October 11, 2017

 I receive a lot of questions about LASIK and cataract surgery.
 It seems that many people confuse these two popular corrective procedures (e.g., people with cataracts often ask if they should have LASIK to help with their vision loss).
 This is understandable, because LASIK and cataract surgery share some similarities.
 But the truth is, they are two different procedures that work in totally different ways to correct vision.
 To eliminate some of the confusion, I thought I’d spend this post comparing LASIK and cataract surgery.